MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

    - Apps with a suspicious Reply domain
 1. If you still suspect that an app is suspicious, you can research the app display name and reply domain.

+### App metadata associated with known phishing campaign

+**Severity**: Medium

+This detection generates alerts for non-Microsoft OAuth apps with metadata (name, URL, publisher, etc.) that has previously been observed in apps associated with a phishing campaign.
+These apps might be part of the same campaign and possibly involved in exfiltration of sensitive information.

+**TP or FP?**

+- **TP**: If you are able to confirm that the OAuth app is delivered from an unknown source and is performing unusual activities.

+   **Recommended action**:
+    - Investigate the app's registration details on app governance and visit Azure Active Directory for more details.
+    - Contact the users or admins who granted consent or permissions to the app.
+Verify if the changes were intentional.
+    - Search the CloudAppEvents table in advanced hunting to understand app activity and determine if the observed behavior is expected.
+    - Verify whether the app is critical to your organization before considering any containment actions.
+Deactivate the app using app governance or Azure AD to prevent it from accessing resources.
+Existing app governance policies might have already deactivated the app.

+- **FP**: If you can confirm that no unusual activities were performed by the app and that the app has a legitimate business use in the organization.

+  **Recommended Action**: Dismiss the alert

+**Understand the scope of the breach**

+1. Review all activities performed by the app.
+1. Review the scopes granted to the app.
+1. Review the user activity associated with the app.

+### App metadata associated with previously flagged suspicious apps

+**Severity**: Medium

+This detection generates alerts for non-Microsoft OAuth apps with metadata (name, URL, publisher, etc.) that has previously been observed in apps flagged by app governance due to suspicious activity.
+This app might be part of an attack campaign and possibly involved in exfiltration of sensitive information.

+**TP or FP?**

+- **TP**: If you are able to confirm that the OAuth app is delivered from an unknown source and is performing unusual activities.

+   **Recommended action**:
+    - Investigate the app's registration details on app governance and visit Azure Active Directory for more details.
+    - Contact the users or admins who granted consent or permissions to the app.
+Verify if the changes were intentional.
+    - Search the CloudAppEvents table in advanced hunting to understand app activity and determine if the observed behavior is expected.
+    - Verify whether the app is critical to your organization before considering any containment actions.
+Deactivate the app using app governance or Azure AD to prevent it from accessing resources.
+Existing app governance policies might have already deactivated the app.

+- **FP**: If you can confirm that no unusual activities were performed by the app and that the app has a legitimate business use in the organization.

+  **Recommended Action**: Dismiss the alert

+**Understand the scope of the breach**

+1. Review all activities performed by the app.
+1. Review the scopes granted to the app.
+1. Review the user activity associated with the app.

 ## Privilege escalation alerts

 ### OAuth app with suspicious metadata has Exchange permission